digital-botanical-gardens-initiative/dendron-dbgi/vault/BiCICKL-project.first-meeting.md

 PubChem RDF for compounds dictionary: https://ftp.ncbi.nlm.nih.gov/pubchem/RDF/

-To Do
+To Do:

-PM & Adriano provide a list of the articles
+* PM & Adriano provide a list of the articles
-PM & Adriano provide ca 20 articles where the elements are highlighted that need to be extracted DA get Journal of Natural Products and Phytochemistry articles DA talk to GS/CN to scrape
+* PM & Adriano provide ca 20 articles where the elements are highlighted that need to be extracted
+* DA get Journal of Natural Products and Phytochemistry articles
+* DA talk to GS/CN to scrape
-PM & Adriano defines the annotation schema: molecules, taxon, predicate, methods, specimen, organs  (PO), habitats/location PM & Adriano provides a list of vocabularies/ontologies for each entities PM & Adriano provide annotated articles
+* PM & Adriano defines the annotation schema: molecules, taxon, predicate, methods, specimen, organs  (PO), habitats/location
+* PM & Adriano provides a list of vocabularies/ontologies for each entities
+* PM & Adriano provide annotated articles
-PR/AF check how to hide access to closed access into SIBiLS
+* PR/AF check how to hide access to closed access into SIBiLS

 Next meeting /
 recurring meeting March 16, 2023, 2 - 3 pm